Jessica Fletcher: Relatives

-Throughout the series it is shown that Jessica has a sizeable family, both by blood and by marriage.
-Although Grady and Donna featured prominently, there were also numerous other nieces, nephews and cousins that found themselves in need of Jessica's help after becoming involved in murder cases.
+Throughout the series, it is shown that Jessica has a sizeable family, both by blood and by marriage.
+Although Grady and Donna featured prominently, there were also numerous other nieces, nephews, and cousins who found themselves in need of Jessica's help after becoming involved in murder cases.
 After Grady, the most notable recurring relative was Jessica's niece Victoria Brandon (Genie Francis), who was married to hapless actor Howard Griffin (Jeff Conaway); both found one or the other of themselves accused of murder on no less than three occasions.

 Jessica was also close with the family of Frank's brother Neil (Jackie Cooper), who had died some years before Frank had.
-In the third-season premiere, while attending the wedding of Neil's granddaughter Carol Bannister (Courteney Cox), Carol convinces Jessica that Neil is not dead, having received a silver leprechaun from an unknown sender as a wedding present - the same present Neil has promised to send her since childhood.
-Despite her own skepticism, Jessica investigates, and discovers that Neil faked his death, changed his name to Carl Schulman and ran away to join the circus.
+In the third-season premiere, while attending the wedding of Neil's granddaughter Carol Bannister (Courteney Cox), Carol convinces Jessica that Neil is not dead, having received a silver leprechaun from an unknown sender as a wedding present—the same present Neil has promised to send her since childhood.
+Despite her own skepticism, Jessica investigates and discovers that Neil faked his death, changed his name to Carl Schulman, and ran away to join the circus.
 When found, he confesses to Jessica that he could no longer face living out a loveless marriage to his domineering wife Constance (Laraine Day), nor could he tolerate his materialistic daughter Audrey (Susan Brown); he does express regret for not saying goodbye to Carol or her father, Audrey's genial but henpecked husband Howard (Dennis Howard).
 Soon after their reunion, Neil finds himself chief suspect for the murder of the circus's abusive ringmaster.
 After solving the case and clearing Neil's name, Jessica brings him back to reunite with Carol before her wedding.

 Other relatives who appeared in the series for one-time appearances include niece Carol Donovan (Anne Kerry Ford), her detective husband Bert (James Stephens) and their children, Billy and Cindy (sibling actors Summer and Joaquin Phoenix); her brother Marshall's widowed daughter, Pamela Crane (Belinda Montgomery); nieces Nita Cochran (Alice Krige), Jill Morton (Kristy McNichol) and Carrie Palmer (Kate McNeil); nephew Johnny Eaton (Todd Bryant); cousins Abby Benton Freestone (Lynn Redgrave), Ann Owens Arden (Shirley Jones), Helen Owens (Doris Roberts) and George Owens (Robert Walker Jr); and Frank's distant cousin, Calhoun Fletcher (Peter Bonerz).